The Town of Cottlesoe

 We are excited to join the success of the Cities Power Partnership and become part of the movement of dedicated Councils across Australia taking action on climate change.
 The Town of Cottesloe aims to ensure best practice across the fields of energy efficiency, sustainable transport, communication and governance and learn how we can better serve and protect our community from the impacts of climate change.

-In joining the CPP, we look forward to sharing in the wealth of knowledge our counterparts offer, demonstrate our commitment to action on climate change and celebrate our work along the way.
+In joining the CPP, we look forward to sharing in the wealth of knowledge our counterparts offer, demonstrating our commitment to action on climate change and celebrating our work along the way.